DiabloPower/CommandSorcery/README.md

 ## [`ffmpeg-convert-mkv.sh`](./ffmpeg-convert-mkv.sh):

-A flexible shell script for converting video files with FFmpeg, supporting hardware acceleration (NVENC) and multiple user interfaces.
+A flexible shell script for converting video files with FFmpeg including single-file and batch directory conversion, supporting hardware acceleration (NVENC) and multiple user interfaces.
 It accepts virtually any input format (e.g. AVI, MP4, MOV) and re-encodes the video using H.265 — either via libx265 or NVENC if available — while converting audio to AAC.
 The output container is determined by the file extension you specify, such as .mkv, .mp4, or others.

-🎛️ Interface Options:
+### 🎛️ Interface Options:

 This script supports multiple user interfaces: